savonet/blog/_posts/2024-02-05-liquidsoap-v2.2.4.md

 ### Fade curve

-This more of a minor point but the fade algorithm supports a notion of curve for `exp` and `log` fades.
+This is more of a minor point but the fade algorithm supports a notion of curve for `exp` and `log` fades.
 The higher the number, the steeper the curve.
 This parameter is now also available as initial `fade.in` and `fade.out` parameter as well as `liq_fade_in_curve` and `liq_fade_out_curve` overriding metadata

 ### Fade type